 Signage in rural India

-Global Rescue members travel extensively – often to remote areas – and Global Rescue routinely assists with animal bite cases.
+Global Rescue routinely assists our members abroad with animal bite cases.
 Our Medical Operations personnel offer the following recommendations for what to do when encountering stray animals.

 As a rule, travelers should presume that all stray animals are rabid and avoid contact with them.
 While dogs are the largest carrier of the rabies virus worldwide, monkeys, bats, foxes, raccoons and skunks are also primary carriers of the disease.

 Dog bites are very common amongst tourists, with varying risk factors for contracting the disease.
-The depth of the bite, number of bites, and the stage of illness of the dog are primary contributing factors.
+The depth of the bite, number of bites, and the stage of illness of the dog are primary considerations.
 Bites to the upper body and head are the most likely routes of transmission.
 It’s imperative to remember that once contracted, rabies is almost always deadly without prompt post-exposure vaccination.

 While complete avoidance of stray dogs is the best practice, travelers should keep the following in mind:

 - Ensure that you receive prophylactic rabies vaccinations prior to travel.
 This substantially decreases the likelihood of infection after exposure.
 You will still require two post-exposure vaccinations, but will not require human rabies immune globulin, a product that is not readily available in numerous developing countries.

 - Always remain calm around stray animals and walk slowly so that they are not encouraged to give chase.

 - Never bring food in the vicinity of stray dogs, especially when they’re in packs.
 The same holds true for monkeys.